Discover more from Freedom Rings

 "We should tap our cooperation potential, create more bright spots in our cooperation, and strive for greater balance in trade and investment between the two countries."

 Xi had recently been promoted to the CCP's top position in March 2013.
 Biden and Kerry gave Xi Jinping and the CCP a gift by granting Chinese companies unrestricted access to American capital without any regulation.
-This decision harmed America while fostering the CCP's economic expansion.
+This decision harmed America while fostering the CCP's rapid economic expansion.

 Biden and Kerry, wealthy donors, and the CCP all gain, but not America